 Difference between Thermal and Night Vision Monocular

-Thermal imaging and Night Vision are two technologies used to attain the best viewing in the darkness and any unclear weather conditions.
+Basically, both thermal imaging and Night Vision are used for viewing in the darkness and unclear weather conditions.
 But they are two different technologies.

 Thermal Imaging Monoculars